Taaitaaiger/jlrs/README.md

  - `f16`: enables support for working with Julia's `Float16` type.
  - `uv`: enables `CCall::uv_async_send`, which can be used to wake an `AsyncCondition`.
  - `use-bindgen`: use bindgen to generate the bindings to the Julia C API rather than using the provided bindings.
+ - `debug`: link a debug build of Julia, i.e. `julia-debug`, rather than a release build.